riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 provide their extension as a composable extension, with a modular CXU implementation that enables that extension in any CXU-LI-compliant CPU cores.
-CX multiplexing reduces the opcode and CSR impact of such extension to zero, extending the life of the 32b encodings.
-CX versioning provides such extensions a uniform forwards compatible versioning story.
+CX multiplexing reduces the opcode and CSR impact of such extensions to zero, extending the life of the 32b encodings.
+CX discovery and versioning provides such extensions a uniform forwards compatible versioning story.

 ### Overlaps (probably many, more TBD)